duangthi/ProjectTest1/index.md

 ---
-title: my blog
+title: My Journey
 ---

-Hello this is my blog.
+Hello this is my Journey.